May 8, 2024

 This guide focuses on US company tax matters for non-US founders.
 For more information on UK company tax matters, explore our UK company tax matters guide for non-UK founders and our guide on handling personal tax matters in the United Kingdom as a non-UK founder.

-This guide is brought to you by the team at Legal Nodes, including Co-founder Nestor Dubnevych and Virtual Legal Officer Stanislav Goza.
+This guide is brought to you by the team at Legal Nodes, with lead contributions from Co-founder Nestor Dubnevych and Virtual Legal Officer Stanislav Goza.
 Legal Nodes is a platform for tech companies operating globally and helps startups establish and maintain legal structures in 20+ countries.

-Please note: whilst this article discusses information pertaining to tax rates and tax regulations, none of this information should be considered as legal, tax, or investment advice.
-Whilst we’ve done our best to make sure this information is accurate at the time of publishing, laws and tax practices may change.
+Please note: this article discusses information pertaining to tax rates and tax regulations; none of which should be considered as legal, tax, or investment advice.
+While we’ve done our best to make sure this information is accurate at the time of publishing, laws and tax practices may change.
 For help with tax matters for your company or personal tasks, speak to us.

 Part 1: Initial company registration and setup